Doctor Aaronson, Omaha, Nebraska's OTHER Oracle. Dr. Michael Aaronson is a kidney physician specializing in Nephrology and hypertension.

 - Change the Display Settings so that you can maximize your screen real estate.

 - Note that HDMI is not only visual but also audio.
 Netflix viewed via this method looks and sounds great.
 MORRISSEY sounds even better!

 - You will notice that the phone screen mirrors the TV monitor display.
 I use the phone as a "mouse" to select things.
 With the Froyo version of Android, I find I need to have the phone turned slightly to the left -- pointing to 10-11 o'clock -- to accommodate for the lack of consistency of landscape versus portrait mode across multiple screens.
 This is not a big issue at all, but I believe in honesty, integrity, and full disclosure.

-- If you prefer, you can purchase a Universal Stylus, so that you
+- If you prefer, you can purchase a Universal Stylus, so that

-personally prefer the stylus.
+finger.
+I personally prefer the stylus.

 I found the one pictured above available for $5.95.